eejfqian/eejfqian.github.io/_publications/2025-02-01-high-selectivity-filtering-ifa.md

 The proposed transversal filtering IFA achieves high in-band selectivity and strong out-of-band suppression through transversal-mode interference.
 This paper proposes further extends the transversal filtering antenna concept to quarter-wavelength antenan designs.
 By using TFA structures in terminal antenna designs, the out-of-band isolation can be effectively suppressed between two close-band antennas, enabling smaller form factor of user devices.
+**You can place different terminal antennas in a smaller space without strong mutual interference by using this technique.**
 It demonstrates inherent port decoupling without additional circuits, offering a compact and efficient solution for terminal applications.